ranchoasb/ranchoasb.github.io/_posts/2021-03-10-new-year-art-winners.md

 Most Original - Cameron Weng, with his stylistic and creative artwork of meditation
 Most Inspirational - Sarah Chen, with her colorful calligraphy

 Cameron Weng, winner of the category "Most Original" gives a statement on his drawing.

-"I already had a new year's resolution planned out and a drawing would just solidify the plan.
-I really think that the style in which I drew this piece reflects the way I feel while meditating."
+>I already had a new year's resolution planned out and a drawing would just solidify the plan.
+I really think that the style in which I drew this piece reflects the way I feel while meditating.

 The calm and peaceful background of the piece seems to agree, too.

 Congrats to all participants!